 Brasenose College is linked with East Berkshire (comprising Bracknell Forest, Slough and Windsor/Maidenhead) and North Yorkshire.
 The Schools Officer will be pleased to arrange sessions with any schools or colleges in these regions, either at Oxford/Brasenose College, or at the school.

 Schools Liaison - examples

 This contact is in addition to Brasenose's highly successful summer undergraduate Open Days, where current students and tutors talk to many visitors per day.
 Visitors were able to gain a real insight into what studying at Oxford is all about, meet with College tutors, and talk to students about life in College.
 Prospective applicants are guided around the College, often by students studying the courses they were interested in.
 A typical tour of college visited the Dining Hall, several student bedrooms, the College library, the chapel, the quadrangles, the Bar, the Porter's Lodge and the student Common Room.
 A general talk was given twice daily by the Schools Officer, highlighting some of the benefits of studying at Oxford and outlining the admissions process.
 Tutors were also on hand to talk to prospective applicants about courses and answer any questions.

-In June 2016, Brasenose College ran another Language, Literature and Culture day, attended by prospective applicants and teachers from all over the UK interested in studying English, French or Classics at University.
-In the morning, the Brasenose tutors, Dr Sos Eltis, Professor Simon Palfrey, Dr Liv Robertson, Dr Carole Bourne-Taylor, Dr Llewelyn Morgan and Dr Ed Bispham ran taster tutorials for prospective applicants, whilst Brasenose students provided tours of the college.
-After a College lunch, Simon Palfrey delivered a lecture on Shakespeare, Ed Bispham spoke about ancient Rome whilst Carole Bourne-Taylor presented some thoughts about French and European Literature.
+In June 2017, Brasenose College ran another Language, Literature and Culture day, attended by prospective applicants and teachers from all over the UK interested in studying English, French or Classics at University.
+In the morning, the Brasenose tutors, Dr Sos Eltis, Professor Simon Palfrey, Dr Carole Bourne-Taylor, Dr Llewelyn Morgan and others ran taster tutorials for prospective applicants, whilst Brasenose students provided tours of the college.
+After a College lunch, Simon Palfrey delivered a lecture on Shakespeare, Llewelyn Morgan spoke about the classical world whilst Carole Bourne-Taylor presented some thoughts about French and European Literature.
 The lectures were followed by session on how undergraduate courses work at Oxford and Brasenose, and advice about the admissions process, including a mock interview.
 Read about a student helpers' reflections on this day.
 A Maths Study day along similar lines was also run.